Firefighting in the United States: Quint Companies

+Hazardous materials Companies

-A specialized unit that deals with the mitigation of hazardous materials events.
-The truck may carry tools and equipment to deal with such events as train derailments, large vehicle accidents, industrial accidents, CBRNE events, and other various spills and leaks that may threaten the public.
+Hazardous materials companies operate specialized units that deal with the mitigation of hazardous materials events.
+This truck may carry tools and equipment to deal with such events as train derailments, large vehicle accidents, industrial accidents, CBRNE events, and other situations that may threaten the public.
+Non-sparking tools, generators, tarps and other items are found on a Hazardous Materials Company apparatus.